zRitsu/jishaku/docs/index.rst

 .. image:: /images/jishaku-keyart.png

-jishaku is a debugging and utility extension for discord.py bots.
+jishaku is a debugging and utility extension for disnake bots.

 The documentation is split up into categories.
 Please see the index below.